-The following places are for students to go on main campus for an assessment of alcohol and other drug problems or concerns.
+The following places on the Main Campus provide an assessment of alcohol and other drug problems or concerns.
 Individual interviews and tests may be used to assist in determining the nature and extent of substance abuse problems.

 Grayson College Counseling Center